solidrock-technology/docs/docs/faqs/index.md

 ### How do public group registrations work?

 Group registrations largely work in one of two ways.
-Either by being created by organisation admins which provides a greater opportunity to verify and moderate the groups being registered, but can be time consuming.
-Or by allowing groups to be registered publicly by any Solidrock account holder for a given event, which makes registration quick but removes some of the opportunity for organisation admins to verify the groups that are being registered in the system for their events.
+Either by being created by organisation admins which provides a greater opportunity to verify and moderate the groups being registered, but can be time-consuming.
+Or by allowing groups to be registered publicly by any Solidrock account holder for a given event, which makes registration quick but removes some opportunity for organisation admins to verify the groups that are being registered in the system for their events.

 #### 1. Registered by Organisation Admins

-This is the default bahaviour for groups in Solidrock and means that only organisation admins can create groups and group coordinators for those groups.
+This is the default behaviour for groups in Solidrock and means that only organisation admins can create groups and group coordinators for those groups.
 This option allows organisations to have full control of the groups associated to their events.

 Due to the nature of having this level of moderation, any 'Group Select' fields then used within custom forms created to capture delegate details for tickets and extras can use a dropdown and search-to-find by name feature for those making bookings to locate the appropriate group to assign their tickets too.